alphagov/govuk_app_config/docs/healthchecks.md

 # Health Checks

+GOV.UK apps often have special `/healthcheck` routes, which give an indication of whether the app is running and able to respond to requests.
+[Read about how health checks are used](https://docs.publishing.service.gov.uk/manual/alerts/app-healthcheck-not-ok.html).

 ## Including checks in your app

 Set up a route in your rack-compatible Ruby application, and pick the built-in